Lion of the Desert

-Lion of the Desert (alternative titles: Omar Mukhtar and Omar Mukhtar: Lion of the Desert) is a 1981 American-Libyan-British epic historical war film about the Second Italo-Senussi War, starring Anthony Quinn as Libyan tribal leader Omar Mukhtar, a Bedouin leader fighting the Regio Esercito (Royal Italian Army), and Oliver Reed as Italian General Rodolfo Graziani, who defeated Mukhtar.
-It was directed by Syrian-American director Moustapha Akkad.
+Lion of the Desert (alternative titles: Omar Mukhtar and Omar Mukhtar: Lion of the Desert) is a 1981 epic historical war film about the Second Italo-Senussi War, starring Anthony Quinn as Libyan tribal leader Omar Mukhtar, a Bedouin leader fighting the Regio Esercito (Royal Italian Army), and Oliver Reed as Italian General Rodolfo Graziani, who defeated Mukhtar.
+It was directed by Syrian-American director Moustapha Akkad, and financed by the Libyan government under Muammar Gaddafi.

 Released in May 1981, the film has received positive reviews from critics, but performed poorly at the box office, gaining revenues of US$1.5 million worldwide despite having a $35 million budget.
 The film was banned in Italy in 1982 and was only shown on pay TV in 2009.

 Plot

 In 1929, Italian fascist dictator Benito Mussolini is still faced with the 10-year-long war waged by patriots in the Italian colony of Libya to combat Italian colonization and the establishment of "The Fourth Shore"—the rebirth of a Roman Empire in Africa.
 Mussolini appoints General Rodolfo Graziani as his sixth governor of Libya, confident that the eminently accredited soldier and fascist Grande can crush the rebellion and restore the dissipated glories of Imperial Rome.
 Omar al-Mukhtar leads the resistance to the fascists.
 A teacher by profession, guerrilla by obligation, Mukhtar had committed himself to a war that cannot be won in his own lifetime.
 Graziani controls Libya with the might of the Regio Esercito (Royal Italian Army).
 Tanks and aircraft are used in the desert for the first time.
 The Italians also committed atrocities—killing of prisoners of war, destruction of crops, and imprisoning populations in concentration camps behind barbed wire.

 The film starts by introducing the audience to the historical context.
 This introductory scene is part of historic records that present the rise of fascism in Italy and how it impacted Libya tragically.
 The scene concludes by stating that the characters and the events in this film are real and based on historical facts.
 The first scene after the introduction starts with Mussolini in Italy, who created the Fascist Party in Italy, complaining about his generals’ defeats in Libya.
 To crush the Libyan resistance after 20 years of failure, and after losing five of the best Italian generals, Mussolini sends his most skillful general, Graziani, to Libya.
 This scene is then contrasted with a scene of Omar Al-Mukhtar, the old teacher who turned into a fighting rebel during the Italian colonization, teaching his young students in Libya.
 Graziani goes to Libya and starts his campaign to crush the rebellion.
 The Libyans show great tenacity and make enormous sacrifices to defend their country.